What is Seller Financing for a Business?

 Buyers who opt for seller financing can reduce their risk by leveraging the seller’s knowledge and experience.
 The seller’s vested interest in the success of the business can also provide added assurance to the buyer.

-Related Article: What Is Python Used for in Finance?
+Related Article: What is a QCD in Finance?

 6. Flexible Terms